-For reasons which relate primarily to the availability of statistical data, the geographical breakdown used in this chapter is NUTS 2, except for the United Kingdom where NUTS 1 is used.
-Ireland, Denmark, Austria, Sweden and Finland are considered at national level.
+For reasons which relate primarily to the availability of statistical data, the geographical breakdown used in this part is NUTS 2.

 These breakdowns imply certain limitations in the present analysis.
 They do not make it possible to take into account the true mechanisms at work in certain regions delimited by such factors as local labour pools or particular areas of activity.
 This is why we have opted for a generic rather than specific interpretation of the results of our analyses.